Context-Specific Causal Discovery for Categorical Data Using Staged Trees: CONTEXT-SPECIFIC INTERVENTIONAL DISCREPANCY

-Intuitively, CID measures how much a different staged trees $S$ can be used to compute interventional distributions of the type $P(X_{i} | \Do(\bm{X}_{[i-1]} = \bm{x}_{[i - 1]}))$.
-We choose to consider only marginal distributions under interventions on the preceding variables in the true model $T$, instead of pairwise interventional distributions of the form $P(X_i | \Do(X_j = x_j))$ as in the definition of SID~\citep{Peters2015}.
-This is because our goal is to quantify the effect context-specific interventions.
-However, other measures of discrepancy between staged tree causal models could not be alternatively defined.
+Intuitively, CID measures how much a different staged tree $S$ can be used to compute interventional distributions of the type $P(X_{i} | \Do(\bm{X}_{[i-1]} = \bm{x}_{[i - 1]}))$.
+We choose to consider only univariate distributions under interventions on the preceding variables in the true model $T$, instead of pairwise interventional distributions of the form $P(X_i | \Do(X_j = x_j))$ as in the definition of SID~\citep{Peters2015}.
+This is because our goal is to quantify the effect of context-specific interventions.
+Moreover, differently from SID, we do not control if the additional variables preceding $X_i$ in $S$ are a valid adjustment set.
+This simplification is taken to avoid the computational complexity of having to check the stages structure for all the variables in the eventual adjustment set.
+Nevertheless, the proposed CID is a sensitive measure of correctness of the causal model, as Proposition~\ref{prop:cid} and Figure~\ref{fig:density} show.
+However, other measures of the differences between staged tree causal models could be alternatively defined, eventually considering different intervention classes or validity of the adjustment sets.

+The algorithm to compute the context-specific interventional discrepancy is given in the Appendix where its correctness is also proven.

 As an example of the computation of CID$(T,S)$, consider the two staged trees in Figure~\ref{fig:staged1}, where the left tree is $T$ and the right one is $S$.
 We need to determine which interventional distributions for the left staged tree are wrongly inferred by the right one.
 For example, consider the intervention $\Do(X_1 = 0 , X_2 = 1)$ and the distribution $P(X_3|\Do(X_1 = 0 , X_2 = 1))$ for $P \in \mathcal{M}_T$.
 We have that,